Gaylord Opryland Resort & Convention Center: Opening and expansion

+Later history

 In 1997, Gaylord Entertainment announced it was building a second Opryland Hotel in Kissimmee, Florida.
 The announced name of the new property was Opryland Hotel Florida.
 Soon after, a third resort (Opryland Hotel Texas) was announced for Grapevine, Texas, and the original property was officially renamed Opryland Hotel Nashville to differentiate it from its new sister properties.

 On December 31, 1997, the neighboring Opryland Themepark was shuttered and later demolished.
 In its place, Opry Mills shopping mall was constructed and opened on May 12, 2000.

 On October 26, 2001, Gaylord Entertainment announced that its Opryland Hotels division (dba Opryland Lodging Group) would be renamed Gaylord Hotels, in advance of the Florida and Texas projects' completions.
 Opryland Hotel Nashville was renamed Gaylord Opryland Resort & Convention Center (or Gaylord Opryland, for short).
 Gaylord CEO Colin Reed said, "Research showed the Gaylord name connotes an upscale and high quality image that accurately reflects the brand."
 The Florida property was renamed Gaylord Palms and the Texas property was briefly renamed Gaylord Opryland Texas, before taking the Gaylord Texan name prior to its opening.

 In a 2003 press release, Gaylord announced plans for a 5,000-seat amphitheatre on the site, which were later abandoned.